 This video is a great overview.
 Once you have an idea of how to roll each area, you can use those that work best for you.
-You can pick up an inexpensive foam roller off Amazon.
+You can pick up an inexpensive foam roller from Amazon.

-To use this block best to your benefit take all or part of the 10 minutes to tackle your specific concerns.
+To use this block best to your benefit, take all or part of the 10 minutes to tackle your specific concerns.